anaismu/anaismu.github.io/README.md

 ## Training
 ### ESSLI 2022, Galway, Ireland.
-I attended the 2022 European Summer School in Logic, Language and Information (ESSLLI) that was taking place at the University of Galway.
-I had the opportunity to follow the courses:
+She attended the 2022 European Summer School in Logic, Language and Information (ESSLLI) that was taking place at the University of Galway.
+Thus having the opportunity to follow the courses:
 - MULTIMODAL SEMANTICS FOR AFFORDANCES AND ACTIONS, James Pustejovsky and Nikhil Krishnaswamy
 - ADVANCED COURSE ON COMPUTATIONAL MODELS OF GROUNDING IN DIALOGUE,